apache/celix/documents/building/testing.md

 # Testing Apache Celix

 This document describes how to build and run tests for Apache Celix.
-Building and testing can be done with Conan 2 (recommended) or with system CMake (manual dependencies.
+Building and testing can be done with Conan 2 (recommended) or with system CMake (manual dependencies).

 ## Build & test using Conan 2 (recommended)